 For instance, an online beauty product retailer can aim personalised product recommendations of face cream if a user has made searches on face care, facelift, anti-ageing, etc.

-Why is Content Personalisation So Important?
+Why is Content Personalisation So Important Today?

 Here are 4 reasons why you need to embrace personalised content in your marketing strategy: